-The recoverability of the amounts shown for mineral properties and related deferred costs is dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the development, and upon future profitable production or proceeds from disposition of the mineral properties.
-There is no assurance that the Company will be successful in raising additional financing.
+The recoverability of the amounts shown for mineral properties is dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the development, and upon future profitable production or proceeds from disposition of the mineral properties.
+There is no assurance that the Company will be successful in raising additional financing or that financing will be available to the Company on acceptable terms.
 The amounts shown as mineral property costs represent acquisition costs incurred to date, net of recoveries.

-Given that the Company does not generate recurring revenues from operations and other factors as noted, a material uncertainty exists which may cast significant doubt regarding the Company's ability to continue as a going concern.
+Given that the Company does not generate any revenues from operations and other factors as noted, a material uncertainty exists which may cast significant doubt regarding the Company's ability to continue as a going concern.
 Management believes that the cash on hand is sufficient to meet corporate, administrative and selected exploration activities for at least the next twelve months.
-At April 30, 2024, the Company had cash and cash equivalents of \$845,093 (April 30, 2023: \$nil) (note 4) and working capital of \$726,692 (April 30, 2023: \$nil).
-The Company has a loss of \$700,802 for the year ended April 30, 2024 (April 30, 2023: \$nil).
+At April 30, 2025, the Company had cash and cash equivalents of \$1,660,760 (note 4).
+The Company's current assets exceeds its current liabilities by \$1,234,951 at April 30, 2025, which is sufficient to advance the development of its exploration projects in the near time.
 Management may either need to dilute its ownership in its properties or secure additional financing to continue to advance the development of its exploration projects.